plannapus/Raritas/Experimental/README.md

 ##Additional features tested in experimental version:

-* alt-clicking a button increments by 10 specimens.
+* alt+clicking a button increments by 10 specimens.